ROMEO: Exploring Juliet through the Lens of Assembly Language: Experiments

 \section{Experiments}

-We pose research questions relating to the design goals of ROMEO and the usefulness of its representation for vulnerability detection applications as follows: \begin{description} \item[RQ1] What benefits and drawbacks are associated with the inclusion of context (as described in \cref{sec:includingcontext})? \item[RQ2] To what extent, if any, does our assembly language representation leak label information? \item[RQ3] How does an off-the-shelf model using our assembly language representation compare to other methods, including ones with access to the C/C++ source code? \end{description}
+We consider the ROMEO dataset and representation itself our main contribution for this work.
+Still, there are research questions relating to the design goals of ROMEO and the usefulness of its representation for vulnerability detection applications that should be answered empirically.
+We identify the following research questions: \begin{description} \item[RQ1] What benefits and drawbacks are associated with the inclusion of context (as described in \cref{sec:includingcontext})? \item[RQ2] To what extent, if any, does our assembly language representation leak label information? \item[RQ3] How does an off-the-shelf model using our assembly language representation compare to other methods, including ones with access to the C/C++ source code? \end{description}

 In the remainder of this section, we first describe our experimental setup including datasets and baselines.
 We then present our results structured along the aforementioned research questions and offer brief discussions.
 Finally, we summarize the results, linking questions and answers, and address the limitations of this evaluation.